dandydanny/ideas/README.md

    Browser-based webapp to display MIDI information visually.
 Original conceived purpose is to display velocity magnitude as integer or a histogram graph, utlizing MIDI over BLE.
 This allows for testing of MIDI controllers at a music store and obtain information about a said MIDI controller (velocity curve, polyphonic aftertouch, etc) simply by using a mobile phone, instead of needing to ask the clerk to hook the controller up to one of the in-store computers.

+10. Password lifespan allowance based on password complexity

+   Instead of setting arbiturary limit of 6-12 characters, 1 uppercase, 1 lowercase, 1 number, and picking an answer for those pesky challenge-response questions like "What is your mother's maiden name" and "name of your first boy/girlfriend," I enforce a mandatory expiration date for that password.
+The length of its life time will be based on your password's difficulty.

+* Poor, easy-to-guess passwords: results in a shorter life
+* Strong, difficult-to-guess passwords: results in a longer life

 ### Maybe's